Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Experiments

 \subsubsection{Experimental Setup}

-} The constructed prototype document should reflect the topic being searched.
-We use the following general process to iteratively build a prototype document for each topic and improve the results retrieved using the RE.
-First, we use the initial topic definition as the prototype document.
-We calculate the RE between the topic definition and each tweet in the dataset.
-Although the topic definition is too short to qualify for a good prototype document, some relevant tweets can be found using the MRE.
+The constructed prototype document should reflect the topic being searched.
+We use the following general process to iteratively build a prototype document for each topic and improve the results retrieved using the WMD.
+First, we use the initial query for each topic as the prototype document.
+We calculate the WMD between the prototype document and each tweet in the dataset.
+Although the prototype document is too short, some relevant tweets can be found using the WMD.
 Second, we retrieve the top $k$ results and request relevance feedback from a user (or from an oracle if ground truth is provided for evaluation purposes).
 Next, we expand the prototype document using the content of the relevant retrieved results and run the second step again.

 It is important to note that the relevance feedback should be saved to avoid labeling the same result multiple times.
-The process stops after $n$ labeled results for each topic in the dataset (or a user is satisfied with the results). \commentmaor{ In this experiment we set the top $k$ results to 10 and $n$ to be $300$.
-For the TREC Microblog 2012 dataset we discard query 76, since it does not contain any relevant judgments and. }
+The process stops after $n$ labeled results for each topic in the dataset (or a user is satisfied with the results).
+In this experiment, we set the top $k$ results to 10 and $n$ to be $300$.
+For the TREC Microblog 2012 dataset, we discard query 76, since it does not contain any judgments labeled as relevant.

-\commentmaor{ As baselines we use the following: Okapi BM25~\cite{robertson2009probabilistic}, latent semantic analysis (LSA)~\cite{deerwester1990indexing}, and TF-IDF.
-Also, we use the dual embedding space model (DESM) using the same pre-trained word embeddings used for the RE~\cite{nalisnick2016improving}.
-In this comparison we use only unsupervised document similarity measures since our goal is that the final IQS will run on any search engine without any training. }
+As baselines we use the following: Okapi BM25~\cite{robertson2009probabilistic}, latent semantic analysis (LSA)~\cite{deerwester1990indexing}, and TF-IDF.
+Also, we use the dual embedding space model (DESM) using the same pre-trained word embeddings used for the WMD~\cite{nalisnick2016improving}.
+In this comparison, we use only unsupervised document similarity measures since our proposed method should run on any search engine without training.
+Note that MB25, LSA, and TF-IDF are not purely unsupervised measures since they require knowledge of the corpus which can be argued as training.
+Since we have knowledge of the corpus in this experiment, we consider them unsupervised.